zhouyun-zoe/Workflow/README.md

 # CITA
 In here, we will bulid the whole knowledage framework of CITA, including docs, papers and videos.
-Moreover, Please notice the timeliness of all the following information.
+Moreover, we will introduce how community work together and contributing to CITA.
+Please notice the timeliness of all the following information.

 ## What is CITA!